Esakkiappans/Esakkiappans/README.md

 - 📫 How to reach me **samugaydass@gmail.com**

 - 📄 **Know about my experiences:** With 1.5 years of hands-on experience as a full stack developer, I've immersed myself in diverse projects, honing my skills in web development and cloud technologies.
-Additionally, I have a solid understanding of SEO basics and have successfully managed a website with Google AdSense approval.
+Additionally, I have a solid understanding of SEO and have successfully managed a website with Google AdSense approval.

 - ⚡ Fun fact **I can solve a Rubik's Cube in under two minutes!**